mattma/docs/javascript/es6.md

 - Rest Parameter

 Rest parameters are indicated by three dots (...) preceding a named parameter.
 That named parameter then becomes an Array containing the rest of the parameters (which is why these are called “rest” parameters).
+It is the syntax level with three dots ... to denote a variable number of arguments.
+No need for `arguments` anymore.

 The only restriction on rest parameters is that no other named arguments can follow in the function declaration.

+`arguments` is not a true array, have some array behaviors.
+Rest parameter is always the last parameter inside the function, have `...` prefix.
+When individual parameters invoked by function call, they will packed up into a true array argument and have all array methods available like `forEach`, `map`.
+If no parameters invoked by function call, rest parameter would be an empty array, so it won't throw an error in this case.

 ```js
     // numbers is a rest parameter that contains all parameters after the first one